Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 7 - Should I Protect or Produce This Rock Landform.md

 ## Response (Taking the role as a citizen)

 As a citizen going to buy a home near Toronto, I believe that there are some things to consider within this debate.
 Aggregates are used to make homes, with concrete being the main use.
 As well, they are used to make roads, so transportation would be easier with more roads.
+The only concern that I would have with the expansion would be the destruction of the ecology and ecosystems that are present there, as well as increa

 ## Sources: